andrewt3000/web_development/README.md

 JWT has 3 parts: header, payload, and signature.
 Payload contains session fields such as user name, user privileges, company_id etc.

 If the user login is successful it returns a jwt token to the client.
 The token is stored in localStorage and have a function to add the jtw token to all ajax requests in authorization header as Bearer {token}.
 The node api has [middleware](http://expressjs.com/en/guide/using-middleware.html) that filter routes.
 If authenticated, add info to request and call next middleware.
 Otherwise, api responds with 401.

+On the client side I wrap react router's Route object with logic to redirect if the user isn't logged in [Example](https://reacttraining.com/react-router/web/example/auth-workflow).
+I track if the user's login status in mobx.
+Client side authentication is for convenience, the pages without data are not secure assets.

 I considered using identity as a service providers such as [auth0](https://auth0.com/), and [Amazon cognito](https://aws.amazon.com/cognito/) because you don't have to store and protect sensitive information including user's passwords, and your jwt secret key.